kortschak/groktest/README.md

 ## Note

 Semantics are partially retained, but are mangled to prevent truncation by `grok`, for example above `IPV6:net.ip:ip` becomes `IPV6:net_ip_ip`.
 This may change in future.
 The output format is subject to change and should not be relied upon.

+The underlying `grok` implementation does not support multi-line matching, so while `groktest` won't choke on grok processors that contain multi-line patterns, the results will not include matches over lines.